ISHIKATALWAR77/music-website/README.md

-This project is a static website inspired by Apple's iTunes, built using HTML and CSS.
-It aims to replicate the visual aesthetics of iTunes with a structured and engaging UI.
+This project is a static music website , built using HTML and CSS.
+It aims to the visual aesthetics  with a structured and engaging UI.
 While the current version does not include responsiveness, it provides a strong foundation for styling and layout techniques.

 📌 Features
 ✅ Visually Appealing Design – Inspired by Apple's clean and minimalistic UI.